Skiff3/do-paginate/README.md

 # another-paginate-web
-This library provides with a simple pagination.
+This library provides a simple pagination technique.